biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2023/paper.md

 # Acknowledgements

-We thank the organisers of the ELIXIR BioHackathon 2023 for the event and hosting the BioHackrXiv working group.
+We thank the organisers of the ELIXIR BioHackathon Europe 2023 for the event and hosting the BioHackrXiv working group.
 We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv and we thank initiatives, such as OSF, Zenodo and others that provide these great long lasting APIs.

 # Supplemental listing